n3wjack/faircamp-docker/README.md

    - Finish by clicking the **OK** button.
 3. Create a subfolder with the name `data` in the folder where you stored the script.
 This is where your music will go.
 4. Put the files Faircamp needs to build your catalog in this data folder (your mp3's, etc.) See the [getting started guide on the Faircamp site](https://simonrepp.com/faircamp/manual/getting-started.html) for more info.
-   Basically, you can get started with a folder per album ("My Greatest Hits") and putting your mp3s in there.
+   Basically, you can get started with a folder per album ("My Greatest Hits") and putting your music files in there.
    So it would look something like this:

         c:\users\johnmastodon\faircamp\data\greatest hits\...